Origin

 Meaning

-Literal translation as 'friendship' or 'benevolence'.
-In the Australian English context, it connotes qualities of kindness, warmth, and harmonious relationships.
+Literal translation: 'friendship' or 'benevolence'.
+In Australian English contexts, it connotes warmth, kindness, and the value of close interpersonal bonds.

 Pronunciation